 The optional user friendly name given to each key.
 This property is edited in a separate dialog.

 Waits for the mechanical switch stop bouncing before registering a switch closure.
+Enter the time to wait in milliseconds.
 See Mechanical Switches for more information.

 Defines the amount of electrical current used by the LED in mA.
 This is used to estimate the USB power draw.
 See the section on Power for more information.
 A Key matrix uses virtual no current so this field can be set to 0.